quat1024/incorporeal-3/README.md

 * clearly you do not own an air fryer
 * Red String Constrictor
 * Compressed Tiny Potatoes from botania tweaks 1.12 (as well as some uncompressed ones)
+* All new computermod that isnt like rhododendrite
+* Corporea Pylon
+* Bound Ender Pearl

 ## Things left to do